susanlogan242-gif/Bio-polymer-film-formulation-analysis-and-predictive-modeling/README.md

 | Notebooks | Jupyter |
 | Serialisation | joblib / pickle |
 | AI Coding Assistant | Claude Code (Anthropic) |

+---

+## Licence
+This project is licensed under the AGPL-3.0 licence.
+See the [LICENSE](LICENSE) file for details.